Faroese as a Second Language

 Faroese for Foreigners

-Municipalities in the country also offer short, free Faroese courses for foreigners.
-These courses are available nationwide and are organized as shorter courses that may end with an evaluation for Faroese as a second language.
+Municipalities across the country also offer short Faroese courses for foreigners.
+These courses are available nationwide for a small fee and are structured as brief programs, which may conclude with an assessment in Faroese as a Second Language.